Grant to the World Food Programme in 2018 – Famine in Yemen

-Following the deteriorating situation in Yemen, the Foundation made an emergency donation to the World Food Programme (WFP) in November to help provide emergency assistance to Yemeni people living on the edge of famine.
+Following the deteriorating situation in Yemen, the Foundation provided a grant to the World Food Programme (WFP) in November 2018 to assist Yemeni people living on the edge of famine.

 WFP has been supporting Yemen since the crisis begin in 2015, however recent escalation in fighting and an economic collapse have forced WFP to scale-up its level of assistance.
 Given that about half of the country’s entire population (12–14 million people) are estimated to be severely food insecure, the Foundation mobilized its Emergency Fund for Food Aid to address the food crisis.
 It is estimated that the Foundation’s contribution will ensure that lifesaving food reaches around 13,000 people for a month.